Organic Valley: Environmental violation

 The McMinnville creamery was fined $26,574 in 2019 by the Oregon Department of Environmental Quality for illegally dumping milk into the storm drain causing a creek to turn white for 3/4 of a mile.
 The same plant was fined $12,600 and received eight citations for similar violations in 2018.

-Management
+Operations

 George Siemon, one of the founding farmers of CROPP, was the CEO of Organic Valley for more than 30 years.
 Once a member of the National Organic Standards Board, Siemon helped set the standards not only for Organic Valley, but is best known for his leadership in organizing farmers and building market support for organic agriculture across the country.

 In March 2019, Siemon stepped down as CEO and the board of directors selected Robert Kirchoff, former chief business officer, as interim CEO.

 On January 12, 2023, the cooperative announced Jeff Frank as its new CEO.

 In March 2025, Organic Valley announced that Shawna Nelson would become the cooperative's fourth CEO and first female executive officer.